-- Second-year dermatology resident Jonathan Staidle, M.D., has been chosen by the International Affairs Committee of the American Academy of Dermatology to receive an international society meeting travel grant for the European Academy of Dermatology and Venereology’s Annual Meeting, Oct.
+- Dermatology resident Jonathan Staidle, M.D., has been chosen by the International Affairs Committee of the American Academy of Dermatology to receive an international society meeting travel grant for the European Academy of Dermatology and Venereology’s Annual Meeting, Oct.
 8-12, 2014, in Amsterdam, Netherlands.

 Welcome to the Department of Dermatology at the Wright State University Boonshoft School of Medicine.
 Whether you are a patient, medical student, resident or physician, we hope this web site helps answer your questions.
 Your comments and feedback are appreciated.

 The primary objectives of the Department of Dermatology are to:

 - Serve as role models for excellent, compassionate dermatologic care;

 - Train dermatologists who will be lifelong learners and teachers;

 - Provide outstanding training to our entire community of learners; and

 - Improve the identification, treatment and prevention of skin diseases.